ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 1) Will someone pay $0.01 for it? (will they take their wallet out and pay - this demonstrates a strong enough pain and willingness to pay)
 2) Given that people don't want to use your product.
 What is the main benefit they are getting from it?

+## What investors look for in founding teams
+3) Grit, Passion/Commmitment, Clear Path to Millions/Billions

 Priority of Problem Pain: